Mapping Software and GIS Glossary

 DEFINITION

-In redistricting, the ideal value is the optimal size for each district; derived by dividing the summed value of the control field by the number of districts (or by the number of members for multi-member districts).
+In redistricting, the Ideal Population (or Ideal Value) is the optimal size for each district; derived by dividing the summed value of the control field by the number of districts (or by the number of members for multi-member districts).

 Software for Redistricting